SamThinks-Com/Kitten-TTS-Server/README.md

 *   **Cross-platform support** for Windows and Linux, with clear setup instructions.
 *   **Docker support** for easy, reproducible containerized deployment.

+## 🍓 Raspberry Pi & Edge Device Support

+The ultra-lightweight nature of the KittenTTS model and the efficiency of this server make it a perfect candidate for running on single-board computers (SBCs) and other edge devices.

+*   ✅ **Raspberry Pi 5 (RP5):** Confirmed to run with **excellent performance**.
+The server is fast and responsive, easily handling requests from other devices on the same local network (LAN).
+This makes it ideal for local network services, home automation, and other DIY projects.

+*   ⏳ **Raspberry Pi 4 (RP4):** Testing is currently in progress.
+Performance is expected to be very usable and suitable for many applications.

+To install, simply follow the standard **Linux installation guide** provided in this README.

 ## 🔥 GPU Acceleration included

 A standout feature of this server is the implementation of **high-performance GPU acceleration**, a capability not available in the original KittenTTS project.
 While the base model is CPU-only, this server unlocks the full potential of your hardware.